Thanks for visiting

 If you already know the parents find wool uncomfortable opt for cotton/acrylic blends or acrylic.

 There are many gorgeous baby blanket yarns, such as alpaca or bamboo yarns that are super soft but can be expensive.
 Acrylic yarns or nonwool yarns such as cotton tend to be a little more affordable.

 Baby blankets are often well used during the first year, but after that, they might not be used anymore.

 Is The Baby Sensitive To Wool?

 Cotton/bamboo or cotton/acrylic blends are highly recommended by knitters.
-These baby blanket yarns are washable, stain resistant, soft and allergen-free.
-They are also really lovely to knit with.
+These yarns are washable, stain resistant, soft and allergen-free.
+They’re also really lovely to knit with.